 Q: Did you move here alone or with a spouse/family?

-A: I moved with my husband and 4 year old daughter.
+A: I moved with my husband and four-year-old daughter.

 Q: Why did you move; what do you do?